Larry Hogan: 2024 U.S. Senate campaign

+In May 2024, Hogan posted on X (formerly Twitter) to say that Americans should "respect the verdict and the legal process", in reference to any decision made in the Trump hush money trial.
+Later that day, a jury found Trump guilty on all charges.
+This caused Hogan backlash among some pro-Trump Republicans, most notably including senior Trump campaign advisor Chris LaCivita, who replied to Hogan's post saying that Hogan's campaign has "ended"; as well as Lara Trump, the co-chair of the Republican National Committee and daughter-in-law to the former president.
+Lara Trump said in an interview that "[Hogan] doesn’t deserve the respect of anyone in the Republican Party at this point, and quite frankly, anybody in America."
+Ultimately, in early June 2024, Donald Trump endorsed Hogan in his senatorial campaign.
+Hogan was not aware of Trump's impending endorsement, and in response his campaign released a statement stating Hogan was still not supporting Trump's presidential campaign.

+Hogan was defeated by Alsobrooks in the general election on November 5, 2024.
+His performance marked the strongest showing for a Republican in a Maryland Senate race since 2006, and he became the first Republican to receive over one million votes in such a contest, setting a record for the most votes ever received by a Republican candidate in Maryland.

 Personal life

 During his governorship, Hogan resided in Government House in Annapolis with his wife Yumi Hogan, a Korean-origin U.S. citizen who is an artist and adjunct instructor at Maryland Institute College of Art.
 The couple met in 2001 and married in 2004.
 Hogan and his wife are Roman Catholic.
 Hogan is the stepfather of Yumi's three adult daughters from her first marriage: Kim Velez, Jaymi Sterling, and Julie Kim.
+Sterling has served as state's attorney for St. Mary's County since 2023.
 Hogan's half-brother, Patrick N. Hogan, represented a district in Frederick County, Maryland in the Maryland House of Delegates from 2003 to 2007 and 2011 to 2015.

+In September 2014, Hogan said that he had lost at least 25 lb while campaigning for governor.
+He regained 40 lb from eating unhealthily and from steroids he took while being treated for non-Hodgkin lymphoma in 2015, but had lost half of the regained weight by 2017.
+During the COVID-19 pandemic, Hogan lost more than 30 lb after enrolling in a Medifast program.

 In June 2015, Hogan announced that he had been diagnosed with stage-three non-Hodgkin lymphoma and was undergoing treatment.
 He completed 18 weeks of chemotherapy and announced in November 2015 that the cancer was in remission.
 He underwent his last chemotherapy treatment in October 2016 and was deemed cancer-free.
 In January 2021, Hogan underwent surgery to remove early stage squamous cell skin cancer from his face and shoulder, a repeat of similar surgery he had in 2018.

-In 2021, Hogan purchased a home and estate for $1.1 million in Davidsonville, Maryland.
+In 2021, Hogan purchased a home for $1.1 million in Davidsonville, Maryland.